The Small Hand Piano Technique Guide includes tips and tricks for developing healthy technique so you can struggle less and enjoy playing piano more.

 Read moreBreathing Workshop

-The breathing workshop includes three lessons focusing on different aspects of the breath: where we breathe, when we breathe, and attention to the breath, plus a set of breathing etudes.
+The breathing workshop includes three lessons on where, when, and how we breathe, plus a set of breathing etudes.

 Read more